-Around the same time, my father received a devastating diagnosis – terminal cancer – and I found out that I was a carrier of the same mutated gene that led to his illness.
+Around the same time, my father received a devastating diagnosis – terminal cancer – and I found out that I was a carrier of the mutated gene that led to his illness.

-At that moment I realized I might have a lot less time to live than I thought.
+At that moment, I realized I might have a lot less time to live than I thought.

-After my father’s death I started to think about the life I wanted to live, so that at the end, whenever that would be, there would be no regrets.
+After my father's death, I started to think about the life I wanted to live, so that at the end, whenever that would be, there would be no regrets.
 I discovered that what I wanted out of my life was broader than just being successful at work.
 I also wanted to be present with my family and friends, to take time to savour activities that bring me joy, and to find meaning in my work.
-My problem was that I was so stressed out and drained, I didn't have the energy or time to do those things.
+My problem was that I was so stressed out and drained.
+I didn't have the energy or time to do those things.

 My new version of success required me to make changes.
 I decided to leave the stress of sales targets behind.
 I took courses on topics that interested me.
 I prioritized relationships, did more stuff just for fun and started taking movement classes.

-Changing my perspective and learning to embrace a wider view of success hasn’t always been easy.
-I still find it challenging not to measure myself against society’s version of working long hours to make as much money as possible.
+Changing my perspective and learning to embrace a broader view of success hasn't always been easy.
+I still find it challenging not to measure myself against society's version of working long hours to make as much money as possible.

-The good news is that quitting your job is not a pre-requisite to re-defining success.
-You don’t need to have “a passion” or “pursue your bliss” either.
+The good news is that quitting your job is not a pre-requisite to redefining success.
+You don't need to have "a passion" or "pursue your bliss," either.

-Most of my clients re-define AND pursue their new definition of success in the same job and life they already have.
+Most of my clients redefine AND pursue their new definition of success in the same job and life they already have.

 Then read over your response.
 What do you notice?